 You should think about what you need to test.
 Try large numbers and small, positives and negatives, zero, short strings and long ones, empty files and non-existent files.
 Try inputs that will cause all parts of your program to be executed at least once.
 Make each loop body be executed zero times if possible, just one time, and more than one time.
 Each branch of an if/then/else should be executed.
+ONE test case is almost always not enough!

 Try to think about what is "normal" input and what is outside that range.

 The quality of the test cases is more important than their quantity.
-Testing the same parts of the code ten different times will probably give successful results if the first test does.
+Testing the same part of the code ten different times will probably give successful results if the first test does.
 It is better to make sure that all parts of the code are executed at different times.

 Here is an example problem: